THE 9 BEST WORKOUT TIPS FOR BEGINNERS

 When you go through these series of question I strongly recommend you to write them down in your daily journal or a blank piece of paper you can look at every day.

-Read them every morning before going to work or at work or while you taking a shit in the morning, afternoon or whenever is your time lool...
+Read them every morning before going to work or at work or first thing in the morning, afternoon or whenever is your time.

 Just have them in front of your face at least once daily and reflect upon what you wrote.